mrokhfrooz/scalar_order_parameter_ensemble_of_fibers/README.md

-or Larson's book- section 2.2.2 Rigid nonspherical particles:
+or Larson's book:

 Larson, R. G. (1999).
 The structure and rheology of complex fluids.
+(Section 2.2.2 Rigid nonspherical particles)

 Input should be the unit orientation vector (p) for several fibers, a sample dataset is uploaded along with its screenshot.